superchordate/ASEC-census-helper/README.md

 # census-source
 One stop for easy access to 700 fields across 3 tables from the [Social and Economic Supplements](https://www.census.gov/data/datasets/2020/demo/cps/cps-asec-2020.html) to the Current Population Survey.

+*Census source is in development.
+Some of the value mappings are not complete.
+More to come!*

 # Quickstart

 How to get the most out of Census Source: